alexwkleung/Iris/README.md

 The app is currently in early development and may not be 100% stable for daily use.

-Only macOS installers are supplied in the early development phase.
-Other platforms are planned to be supported in the official release (v1.0.0).
+Only macOS installers will be supplied in the early development phase and official release (v1.0.0).
+Other platforms are not supported but the decision may change after the official release.

 You can use the [GitHub Discussions](https://github.com/alexwkleung/Iris/discussions) for communication.
 Other mediums will be created in the near future.